liamwalsh1980/Milestone-Project-3/README.md

 - Image URL.
 This is a text input field for users to complete.
 It has a ‘URL’ type attribute and with restricted character requirements (https://) using the pattern attribute.

-I was looking to add another section within this form for users to add a media clip.
+- I was looking to add another section within this form for users to add a media clip.
 However, due to lack of time to format this I decided to leave it out and mark it as a future feature.

-At the bottom of the form there is a ‘Add Film’ button for users to click to add a film.
+- At the bottom of the form there is a ‘Add Film’ button for users to click to add a film.
+Next to this button there's a 'Cancel' button for users to click on if they want to return to their profile and not add a new film.

-All of the above fields have a relevant icons positioned to the left of fields and inside and to the right of the add button.
+- All of the above fields have a relevant icons positioned to the left of fields and inside and to the right of the add button and cancel button.
 All icons were sourced from Font Awesome.

-In the base template i added the link for this pahe to the Main Navbar and Mobile Navbar making sure its positioned within the if statement only for logged in users.
+- In the base template i added the link for this page to the Main Navbar and Mobile Navbar making sure its positioned within the if statement only for logged in users.
 This was achieved using conditional validation and Jinja templating language.

 ### Edit Film page